How to Handle Your Car’s Damage Claim in New Orleans, Without Hiring an Attorney (in 7 Easy Steps)

 Step 6: Monitor the Insurance Company’s 30-Day Bad Faith Deadline

 Under Louisiana law, an insurance company can be subject to severe penalties for bad faith if it fails to make an offer and/or pay an undisputed claim within thirty days of the proof of property loss.

 For this reason, it is extremely important to document when your damage estimate was sent to and received by the insurance company.
-While it will probably require hiring a qualified car accident attorney to recover these bad faith damages, the key is to know of their availability if the insurance company should improperly delay payment of your claim.
+While it will probably require hiring a qualified car accident attorney to recover these bad faith damages, the key is to know they exist if the insurance company should improperly delay payment of your claim.

-First things first: if you suffered any type of bodily injury in connection with your car accident, never, I repeat, never sign anything sent to you by the insurance company without seeking legal advice.
-If you do, it may well be the end of your bodily injury claim as insurance adjusters often include language on property damage releases that include release for personal injury as well.
+Very important!
+If you suffered any type of bodily injury in connection with your car accident, NEVER sign anything sent to you by the insurance company without seeking legal advice.
+If you do, it likely will be the end of your bodily injury claim, as insurance adjusters often include language on property damage releases that include release for personal injury as well.

 While handling your own property damage claim is not a very complicated process, asking an attorney for advice is never a bad idea, especially when signing documents.